GrimGrimoire: Release

 GrimGrimoire was originally announced in November 2006, releasing in Japan on April 12, 2007.
 Pre-orders of the game came with a booklet of illustrations created by Kamitani and Maenou.
 A strategy guide was released on June 12, featuring breakdowns of levels and concept art of the characters and setting.

 The game was localised by NIS America, with voice recording handled by PSB Productions, which had already handled titles in Nippon Ichi Software's Disgaea series.
 It was NIS America's first release in the RTS genre.
-It released in North America on June 26, coming in a standard edition and a limited "Silver Star Special" edition which came with a soundtrack CD and downloadable strategy guide.
+It was released in North America on June 26, coming in a standard edition and a limited "Silver Star Special" edition which came with a soundtrack CD and downloadable strategy guide.
 In Europe, GrimGrimoire was published by Koei on September 28.
 Its release in the region was timed to be soon after the final Harry Potter book The Deathly Hallows.
-GrimGrimoire later released on the PlayStation Network (PlayStation 3) as a Classic title; it was published in 2011 in North America and 2014 in Japan.
+GrimGrimoire was later released on the PlayStation Network (PlayStation 3) as a Classic title; it was published in 2011 in North America and 2014 in Japan.

+GrimGrimoire OnceMore

-An expanded remaster titled GrimGrimoire OnceMore was announced in April 2022, and was released on July 28 of that year on PlayStation 4 and Nintendo Switch in Japan.
-A worldwide release is scheduled for PlayStation 4, Nintendo Switch and PlayStation 5 on April 4, 2023 in North America, April 7 in Europe and April 14 in Australasia.
+An expanded remaster titled GrimGrimoire OnceMore was released on July 28, 2022, on PlayStation 4 and Nintendo Switch in Japan.
+It was released for PlayStation 4, Nintendo Switch and PlayStation 5 worldwide in April 2023.
 The remaster included graphical enhancements for the new consoles, an art gallery, fast forward and mid-battle save options, adjustments to the Hard difficulty setting, gameplay expansions through the incorporation of skill trees for Familiars and powerful magical attacks, and a new voice cast.
 The remaster was directed by Yoshio Nishimura, a Vanillaware staff member who joined after GrimGrimoire released due to his love of the game.
-Nishimura pushed for a remaster of GrimGromoire, which Nippon Ichi Software agreed to.
+Nishimura pushed for a remaster of GrimGrimoire, which Nippon Ichi Software agreed to.
 The expanded gameplay elements were created to both add replay value and further increase options for genre beginners.
 Due to the low quality of the PlayStation 2 versions's voice recordings, which were all they had access to, the team opted to re-record the Japanese dialogue with a new voice cast.
 Production of the remaster took ten months.